zulip/zulip/help/dm-mention-alert-notifications.md

 ## Configure notifications

-These settings will affect notifications for private messages, group private messages, mentions, and alert words.
+These settings will affect notifications for direct messages, group direct messages, mentions, and alert words.

 {start_tabs}

 {settings_tab|notifications}

-1. In the **Notification triggers** table, toggle the settings for **PMs, mentions, and alerts**.
+1. In the **Notification triggers** table, toggle the settings for **DMs, mentions, and alerts**.

 {end_tabs}

-You can also hide the content of private messages (and group private messages) from desktop notifications.
+You can also hide the content of direct messages (and group direct messages) from desktop notifications.

 {start_tabs}

-1. Under **Desktop message notifications**, toggle **Include content of private messages in desktop notifications**.
+1. Under **Desktop message notifications**, toggle **Include content of direct messages in desktop notifications**.

 {end_tabs}